 Read my Herald essay about translation

-In 2014, I completed Outside Verdun, a new translation of German-Jewish author Arnold Zweig’s first world war epic Erziehung vor Verdun.
+By far my favourite translation project to date is Outside Verdun, a new translation of German-Jewish author Arnold Zweig’s first world war epic Erziehung vor Verdun.
 Zweig’s book, which is full of humour and fascinating social detail, provides an unrivalled insight into the machinery of war.
 It was twice overlooked by the literary establishment, first because of the author's ethnicity and then because of his politics.

 When the book was first published in 1935 by Querido in Amsterdam, Zweig had fled to Czechoslovakia to avoid persecution as a Jew.
 When he returned from exile in Palestine in 1948, he chose, as a communist, to live in East Germany, becoming president of the East German Academy of Arts.